Monochromatic Components in Edge-Coloured Graphs with Large Minimum Degree: Introduction

-We further show that $\frac16$ is the largest possible value for $\varepsilon_3$ by proving the following theorem. \begin{theorem} Let $G$ be a graph of order $n$ with $\delta(G)\geq\frac56n$ where the edges of $G$ have been $3$-coloured.
-Then $G$ has a monochromatic component with order at least $\frac n2$. \end{theorem}
+This proves that Conjecture \ref{conj:main} is in fact false for every $n\in\mathbb{N}$ and $k=3$.
+We provide further counter-examples to the conjecture for infinitely many $k$ (and infinitely many $n$ for each such $k$) by proving the following theorem. \begin{theorem} Let $k\ge3$ be a prime power.
+For infinitely many $n\in\mathbb{N}$, there is a graph $G$ of order $n$ with $\delta(G)\geq\left(1-\frac{k-2}{k(k-1)}\right)n-2$ and a $k$-colouring of the edges of $G$ such that every monochromatic component has order strictly less than $\frac{n}{k-1}$. \end{theorem}

 The paper is organised in the following way.
-In Section \ref{sec:lower}, we will prove Theorem \ref{thm:counter}.
-Then, in Sections \ref{sec:upper} and \ref{sec:lp}, we will prove Theorem \ref{thm:56}.
+In Sections \ref{sec:upper} and \ref{sec:lp}, we will prove Theorem \ref{thm:56}.
 First we will reduce the problem to two specific cases in Section \ref{sec:upper}.
 We will then explain how these two cases can be formulated as collections of linear programs and solved in Section \ref{sec:lp}.
+Then, in Section \ref{sec:lower}, we will prove Theorem \ref{thm:counter3}.
 Together these results show that $\varepsilon_3=\frac16$.
+Finally, in Section \ref{sec:counterk}, we will prove Theorem \ref{thm:counterk}, which shows that, for infinitely many $k\geq3$, we must have $\varepsilon_k\le \frac{k-2}{k(k-1)}$.
+This disproves Conjecture \ref{conj:main}.